Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 Let’s talk about your headless project

 The u11d team designs and implements architectures on Medusa JS, Saleor, and Vendure – from MVP to production scale.
-We build composable stacks (CMS/PIM/Search), implement CI/CD, autoscalers, observability, and tax integrations (incl. @u11d/medusa-avalara).
+We build composable stacks (CMS/PIM/Search), implement CI/CD, autoscalers, observability, and tax integrations.

 Want to pick a platform based on real KPIs and budget?
 Reach out – we’ll prepare a recommendation and an implementation plan.